If you are a resident interested in accessing affordable or public housing in Baltimore - Click HERE (Housing Authority of Baltimore City)

 Notice of Funding Availability (NOFA) - All Developers

-DHCD typically releases a NOFA funding round for housing and community development projects in the spring of each year.
+DHCD typically releases a NOFA funding round for housing and community development projects in the spring/summer of each year.
+The Summer 2020 NOFA funding round has been announced.
+Follow this link for HOME Investment Partnership Program information.

 Community Housing Development Organizations